To view the winners list click here.

 The theme this year was about “celebrating outstanding work” and despite all the challenges of the last 12 months, there were some exceptional campaigns that took home plenty of metal.
 The evening kicked off with two golds in the Social Marketing and Public Service Category, one for FCB Media and Fire and Emergency New Zealand, and one for Together and Te Ara Ahunga Ora Retirement Commission.
 These were the first of 7 wins each for FCB Media and Together.

 FCB kept the wins coming with golds in Consumer Services for their work with Mercury NZ for their work “Mercury Movers”, which also took home gold later in the evening in the Most Effective category.
 Their next gold was in Best Small Budget with SEAT for their campaign “Edge of Relevance”.
-They picked up their second gold for Fire and Emergency New Zealand for their work “Moving the dial”.
+They picked up their second gold for Fire and Emergency New Zealand for their work “Moving the Dial”.
 Their last category gold was again in the Most Effective category but this time for AMP New Zealand for “Insurance Express Lane”.
 Their big win for the night was gold in sustained success for their work with Water Safety New Zealand titled “A Reap’in Success Story”.

 Together was the big winner for the night picking up 6 category wins and two major awards.
 Collecting a second gold in Best Small Budget for their work with Te Ara Ahunga Ora Retirement Commission.
-But their work with AIA New Zealand called “Owning the intent moment through real-time Search” was the big winner, taking home 3 golds in Best Use of Technology, Best use of Data, and Best Use of Search Engine Marketing.
+But their work with AIA New Zealand called “Owning the intent moment through real-time Search” was the big winner, taking home 3 golds in Best Use of Technology, Best Use of Data, and Best Use of Search Engine Marketing.
 It was this same campaign that took out the major award for the evening, Best in Show, the international judging panel all unanimously agreed that this was the standout campaign of the year.
 But it didn’t stop there, the prestigious and fiercely fought Media Agency of the Year award, sponsored by META, was taken home by the team at Together also.
 This award was judged by a panel of independent and senior businesspeople and auditors and took into account business vision, employee development, financial performance, client acquisition and development, industry contribution and creativity and innovation.
 A big night for that team.

-PHD Group picked up two golds, one for their work with KFC in the Best use of Event/Activation category, and the other in the Most Effective category for their work “The socially distanced Daffodil Day” for ANZ.
+PHD Group picked up two golds, one for their work with KFC in the Best Use of Event/Activation category, and the other in the Most Effective category for their work “The socially distanced Daffodil Day” for ANZ.

 MediaCom picked up three golds for their work with Lion in the Best Use of Content, Best Creative Media Idea, and Best Collaboration categories.
 These golds solidified Lions position to also take-home Advertiser of the Year.

 Commenting on the campaigns and entries judged this year, Louise Bond the Beacon’s Convenor of Judging said that “It was pleasing to see a wide range of clients/agency partners entering the awards with a very high standard of work overall.
 It has been another tough year for the industry and yet we thrive due to the significant contribution that our industry has on client success.
-Increasingly the awards are celebrating work that is innovating through the use of technology and data that leads to clever use of media, strong strategic thinking with plenty of creativity.
+Increasingly the awards are celebrating work that is innovative through the use of technology and data that leads to clever use of media, and strong strategic thinking with plenty of creativity.
 I’m excited for the future of our industry and congratulations to all the winners on the night.
 You are all very deserving.”

 This year the Rising Star, an award for a promising newcomer in the first five years of their career, was split into two awards, one for media agencies and one for media businesses.
 There were two highly commended this year which is a testament to the great talent rising up in our industry - Kat Blackburn from MediaWorks, and Max Huang from Hearts & Science.
 But the 2022 Rising Stars, chosen by the Beacon’s steering committee were Courtney Gatwick from MediaWorks and Tessa Hubbard from MBM.